Note: SP Group electricity tariff price is $0.2974/kWh from October to December 2022.

 Total electricity bill = metered reading x transmission loss factor x electricity rate

-Currently, most retailers absorb the TLF to stay competitive, but this can change anytime so double-check with your retailer before you sign the contract.
+Currently, most retailers absorb the transmission loss factor (TLF) to stay competitive, but this can change anytime so double-check with your electricity retailer’s website or fact sheet before you sign the contract.

 5. Carbon tax – $0.60 to $0.80 monthly

-The Carbon Pricing Act (CPA) is effective 1 Jan 2019, so from this year onwards, we’re all subject to a carbon tax.
+The Carbon Pricing Act (CPA) came into effect 1 Jan 2019, so we’ve all been subject to a carbon tax.

 Here’s how it’s calculated for consumers: